 The project will use KDEF [4] dataset, which was developed by Karolinska Institute, Department of Clinical Neuroscience, Section of Psychology, Stockholm, Sweden.
-The dataset contains 4900 images with high-resolution and clear labels of standard facial expression from multiple angles.
+The dataset contains 4408 training images and 490 testing images with high-resolution and clear labels of standard facial expression from multiple angles.
+KDEF includes 7 emotions: AF (afraid), AN (angry), DI (disgust), HA (happy), NE (neutral), SA (sad), SU (surprise).

-In addition to that, the project will use the FER-2013 [5] dataset, which was derived from the Google search engine and consists of a large set of faces automatically registered and labeled with basic emotions.
+In addition to that, the project will use the FER-2013 [6] dataset, which was derived from the Google search engine and consists of a large set of faces automatically registered and labeled with basic emotions.
 The images are more varied in terms of quality, angle, lighting, and occlusion.
+FER-2013 includes 7 emotions: angry, disgust, fear, happy, neutral, sad, surprise.
+This dataset has 28709 training images and 7178 testing images.